-Throughout the school year we remind the children about e-safety issues in whole school assemblies.
+Throughout the school year we remind the children about E-safety issues in whole school assemblies.
 During our first week back, Mrs Skinner reminded the children about being safe online and the children have participated in lessons on E-Safety throughout the year.

 Code of Conduct: